sphinx-labs/chugsplash-foundry/docs/testing.md

 # Foundry Testing
-Reforge can be integrated with Foundry test scripts to run unit tests against contracts which have been deployed using Reforge.
-You can also use Foundry to fork a live network, and test our your upgrade using Reforge.
+ChugSplash can be integrated with Foundry test scripts to run unit tests against contracts which have been deployed using ChugSplash.
+You can also use Foundry to fork a live network, and test our your upgrade using ChugSplash.

 ## Create your test script